KlugerLab/oocPCA/README.md

 The code base uses the LAPACKE interface for LAPACK as opposed to the f2c generated LAPACK functions.
 The OS X Accelerate Framework does not include the former, and hence, we use Intel MKL in lieu of OS X Accelerate Framework.

 ## TODO
+* Ignore column and row headers for the CSV input
 * Windows Support